Like Black and White? You’ll Love the Faded Rug Trend

 Chances are, some of you probably have embraced the faded rug trend without even realizing it, especially if you love the classic elegance of black and white.
 This is the essence of the faded rug trend, says Stephanie Coffaro, Interior Architect, who developed the faded interior-design approach.
 Find out more about her in Creating Sanctuary: A Conversation with Stephanie Coffaro.

-“The faded trend unites the timelessness of black, white and shades of gray to effortlessly create high-contrast, yet profoundly relaxing spaces,” explains Stephanie.
+Not to be mistaken for distressed rugs, vintage or antique rugs, “The faded trend unites the timelessness of black, white and shades of gray to effortlessly create high-contrast, yet profoundly relaxing spaces,” explains Stephanie.

 You can identify and follow this trend with: